 - Radial tiresThe cords run at a 90-degree angle, across the tire from wheel lip to wheel lip.

-Radial tires offer flexibility that improves ground contact and traction while also providing stability and tread wear durability compared to bias ply tires.
-They are known to run at temperatures and have a lifespan making them a popular choice for highway driving.
-Off-road enthusiasts prefer bias ply tires due to their sidewalls which are beneficial for rugged terrains and adventurous journeys.
+Radial tires offer flexibility that improves contact with the ground and traction as well as provide stability and durability in tread wear when compared to bias ply tires, making them a common choice for highway driving with their ability to run cool and long lifespan renowned among drivers.
+Off-road enthusiasts opt for bias ply tires because of their sidewalls that prove beneficial for navigating rugged terrains and embarking upon adventurous journeys.

-Remember it’s crucial not to mix bias and radial tires on a trailer as it can lead to wear and tracking issues.
+It’s important to remember not to combine bias and radial tires on a trailer because it can cause wear and tracking problems.

 7. How Can You Protect Trailer Tires from Dry Rot?